steghoja/trello2md/README.md

 ## Extension to Json2md

 The Json2md node module in its current version expects a root node in the JSON construct.
 The Trello data does not quite look like that.
 To get the full output, you might need to change the file `node_modules/json2md/lib/index.js` as in [this pull request](https://github.com/IonicaBizau/json2md/pull/88).

+## Limitations

+The `trelloparse` script does not extract all information from Trello cards, but only:

+ * Name
+ * Containing list
+ * Description
+ * Members
+ * Labels
+ * Checklists

+Notably, it does not currently extract comments or attachments.
+Such things are relatively easy to add, though.
+Just see how the other elements are extracted and add your new element accordingly.
+Pull requests are welcome!